Sagay, Negros Occidental: Bulanon

-During the pre-Spanish time, unnamed village was inhabited by various non-Christian tribes who were independent of and hostile towards each other.
+During the pre-Spanish time, the village was inhabited by various non-Christian tribes who were independent of and hostile towards each other.
 The known history of Barangay Bulanon started sometime in the year 1880 when the Spanish conquistadores first founded a settlement of non-Christian Filipinos near the twin big rivers.
 The village was originally named Arguelles after father Arguelles, the founder of the said settlement.
 The place later became the first pueblo.